BillJr99/Ursinus-CS173/_pages/Labs/Searching/lab-droplow.md

 ![Searching an array](../manim/output/ArraySearchLowest.gif)

 Once you have found the smallest item, return its index to `main`, and remove the item from the `ArrayList` using that index.  **Question: why must your return statement be at the very end of this search function, and not anywhere else?**

+**Hint:** You'll need initial values for the variables representing the smallest value and the position of the smallest value in the array.
+One idea is to set these to the first position and value of the array, which would assume that the first value is the "one to beat."

 ### Step 2: Counting the Number of Iterations
 In addition, count the number of times your loop iterates to find the smallest item.
 You can use an `int` counter that you increment each time you execute the loop.
 Following the loop, print out the count of the number of times you execute inside a loop.